bridrod/Nagios/check-dell-hw-idrac-README.md

 check-dell-hw-idrac.sh [options]

--H|--hostname HOSTNAME or IP to pull SNMP from
+-H|--hostname iDRAC HOSTNAME or IP to pull info from

 -h|--help